jameshuang12/jameshuang12/README.md

 ### About me:

-- 👀 I’m currently interested in Quantitative Trading/Analyst and Software/System Engineering Roles.
+- 👀 I’m currently interested in Quantitative Developer and Software/Systems Engineering Roles.
-- 🌱 I am currently learrning about HTML, CSS, and MySQL.
+- 🌱 I am currently learrning about HTML/CSS, MySQL, and C++ low latency trading systems.
 - 💞️ I plan on creating more projects that can showcase my programming skills.
-- 📫 The best way to reach me is to email me, james.huang.1@vanderbilt.edu.
+- 📫 The best way to reach me is to email: james.huang.1@vanderbilt.edu.

 # Thanks for checking out my Github account. :)